-Crown Estate Scotland's January 2022 ScotWind announcement that saw seabed allocated for up to 25GW of offshore wind in Scottish waters, while the Scottish Government this year proposed to double onshore wind capacity, with an additional 8-12GW targeted by 2030.
-The outcome of the Holistic Network Design (HND) demonstrated that the industry and our business must grow, and grow at pace - in order to support that we need to revisit our IT Strategy and the resulting investments proposed in this Re-Opener.
+Crown Estate Scotland's announcement (in January 2022) on ScotWind saw seabed allocated for up to 25GW of offshore wind in Scottish waters.
+In 2023 the Scottish Government proposed to double onshore wind capacity, with an additional 8-12GW targeted by 2030.
+The outcome of the Holistic Network Design (HND) demonstrated that the industry and our business must grow at pace and to support that we need to revisit our IT Strategy, the resulting investments are proposed in the Mid-Period Re-Opener applications.

-In February, the Department for Business, Energy, and Industrial Strategy (BEIS) announced that Contracts for Difference (CfD) auctions would be held annually from 2023 to speed up the UK's adoption of renewable power.
+In February 2022, the Department for Business, Energy, and Industrial Strategy (BEIS) announced that Contracts for Difference (CfD) auctions would be held annually from 2023 to speed up the UK's adoption of renewable power.